How to test - adults

 It is important to inform people undergoing testing for coeliac disease that in order to get accurate test results, they should continue to eat a gluten containing diet before and during the diagnosis process.
 NICE recommends including gluten in more than one meal a day for at least six weeks before testing.

 A gluten free diet should not be initiated until diagnosis is confirmed by a specialist, even if the results of a serological test are positive.

-If people who have restricted their gluten intake or excluded gluten from their diet are unable to reintroduce gluten into their diet before testing, refer the patient to a gastroenterologist and explain that it may be difficult to confirm their diagnosis by intestinal biopsy.
+If people who have restricted their gluten intake or excluded gluten from their diet are unable to reintroduce gluten into their diet before testing, refer the patient to a gastroenterologist and explain that it may be difficult to confirm their diagnosis.